Ub1Catcrush/ioBroker.piface/README.md

 * 2             0     1
 * 3             1     1

+If you use more than one board, please create additional instances for every board and change the board number in setup of corrosponding instance.

 ## PiFace read input in ms
 This value define the interval to check the inputs.
 Value is in ms.